sathvikreddy21/Illumio-assessment/README.md

     python flow_log_parser.py flow_logs.txt lookup.csv output.csv

+*Note: to run with the same command given above please make sure all the documents are in the same folder or paste the appropriate file path of each file*

 **flow_log_file:** Path to the flow log file (e.g., flow_log.txt).

 **lookup_table_file:** Path to the lookup table CSV file (e.g., lookup.csv).

 **output_file:** Path where the output CSV file will be saved (e.g., output.csv)

 ## View Output:
 The output file contains two sections: